ricardofalcao/ICMAHA-website/collections/_important_dates/abstract-acceptance.md

 ---
-name: Abstract acceptance
+name: Notification of acceptance
 date: 2020-06-30T09:02:40.670Z
-event_description: Deadline for notification of acceptance
+event_description: Deadline for abstract notification of acceptance
 ---